MrFiskare/vanilla-thinkpad-x230-hackintosh/README.md

 At the pre-alpha version I am using macOS Catalina 10.15.3.
 Hopefully this repo is going to end up a rock solid, update-proof collection kexts, and fixes.

+## Getting started with Clover

+My repo aims to use the newest Clover Bootloader release available at [CDB](https://cloverdb.com).
+The current newest version is [v2.5 r5103](https://github.com/Dids/clover-builder/releases/tag/v2.5k_r5103).
+My pre-alpha is based on the files inside the **CloverISO-5103.tar.lzma**.